A highway over another highway

 Here AC runs violently, feels like the Arctic.

-Strangers shout and smoke and spat
+Strangers shout and spit and smoke

-In the middle of the insane September.
+In the middle of this insane September.

-Our things and head back to Huntsville.
+Our things and drive back to Huntsville.

 Until then, we say: everything is

 In God’s hands.
-This God’s land.
+On this God’s land.